lgatto/Pbase/README.md

 	BiocManager::install("Pbase")

 Note however that you will need the *devel* version of Bioconductor for this.
-See `?useDevel` for details.
+See `?BiocManager::install` for details.

 From github using `devtools::install_github`: